NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Kristian Fulton, CB, LSU

-The Jaguars want to enhance their secondary, too, and so they can do it by drafting a stable protection answer with the decide they acquired within the Jalen Ramsey commerce.
-Fulton (6-0, 197 kilos) has the scale, pace, smarts and sound protection abilities to have a protracted, affluent profession, which is why he felt assured sufficient to drag out of the Senior Bowl.
+The Jaguars want to enhance their secondary, too, they usually can do it by drafting a strong protection answer with the decide they acquired within the Jalen Ramsey commerce.
+Fulton (6-0, 197 kilos) has the dimensions, pace, smarts and sound protection abilities to have a protracted, affluent profession, which is why he felt assured sufficient to drag out of the Senior Bowl.

 21. Philadelphia Eagles (9-7)